MikhailEpatko/StarDB/README.md

 ## StarDB

-Just another educational application on ReactJS.
+Just another application for learning ReactJS.
 Done.

 To start the application execute first: